OPENAIRINTERFACE/openairinterface5g/doc/RUNMODEM.md

 ## IF setup with OAI

-The -C and --CO flags can be used together at UE side to set custom downlink and uplink FR1 arbitrary frequencies for the IF equipment.
+The `if_freq` and `if_freq_off` options can be used to set (via command line) custom downlink and uplink FR1 arbitrary frequencies for the IF equipment both.

-In order to run this setup, the following flags are needed at the UE side:

-`-C`

-`--CO`

-and the following parameters must be configured in the RUs section of the gNB configuration file:
+In the same way, the following parameters must be configured in the RUs section of the gNB configuration file:

 `if_freq`